exercism/go/exercises/concept/need-for-speed/.docs/instructions.md

 - speed
 - distance

-Allow creating a remote controlled car by defining a function `NewCar` that takes the speed of the car in meters, and the battery drain percentage as its two parameters (both of type `int`) and returns a `Car` instance:
+Allow creating a remote controlled car by defining a function `NewCar` that takes the speed of the car in meters per time step, and the battery drain percentage as its two parameters (both of type `int`) and returns a `Car` instance:

 ```go